 There will generally be two sets of CLA: full and key.
 The full set should be maintained by the Study Team and many, typically those that have a minor impact on the study, may not be shared outside the team.Develop in order (Constraints, then Limitations, then Assumptions) Criteria: Necessary, Valid, Accepted*

 "The study team must gain concurrence from the sponsor on those CLA that could significantly impact the study results.
 The study team may have to engage the sponsor more than once in reaching agreement on this initial 'key set' of CLA, but it is absolutely critical for facilitating the conduct of the study." [from the TRAC code of best practice]

 CLA should be recorded as they become apparent.
 And they should be reviewed and updated continuously.
-They can be recorded in the Project Workbook at time at which they are recognized by the Study Team.
-When offered to others they may be tailored to the audience: there may be some that are technical, others that are non-technical.
-Rather than wasting time, the technical concerns can be raised with a audience that would find them pertinent, and which may be able to assist the team in that regard.
-For non-technical CLA, the team may wish to seek advice from various sources.
+They can be recorded in the Project Workbook as they are recognized by the Study Team.
+When offered to others they may be tailored to the audience: their may be some that are technical others that are non-technical.
+Rather than wasting time, the technical concerns can be raised with a audience that would find them interesting, and which )

 Some potential limitations are:

 • skill levels within the team (which may be ameliorated by a training plan, or by augmenting the team with appropriate experts

 • data on weapon, sensor, or communications systems (which may require assumptions that a system which has unknown performance operates with the same characteristics as a well-known and similar system)